 Carpal tunnel syndrome, a condition that occurs when the median nerve near the wrist is pinched, is another common disorder.
 This condition that carries similar symptoms to other disorders, like tendonitis or arthritis; therefore, it is crucial that the patient not ignore any tingling or numbness in their hands, and seek out a proper diagnosis, because the damage to the median nerve can become permanent without proper care at an early stage.

-In addition to the above mentioned disorders, our surgeon works collaboratively with Watson Clinic’s team of orthopaedic surgeons, athletic trainers, certified hand therapists and physical therapists, to treat a variety of sports injuries as well.
+In addition to the above mentioned disorders, our surgeons work collaboratively with Watson Clinic’s team of orthopaedic surgeons, athletic trainers, certified hand therapists and physical therapists, to treat a variety of sports injuries as well.

 Ann L. Licht, MD, FACS